The Mammogram Debate – What should you choose?

 Hopefully, at the end, that will be the easy part.
 If not, and you have more questions, feel free to email our staff or post a comment.

-Therefore, Age and relevance continues to dominate the mammogram debate.
-Mammograms are a key way to diagnosis Breast Cancer.
-The essential “Facts About Breast Cancer” always include mammograms.
-Mammograms have been an important theme and has been promoted during Breast Cancer Awareness Month.
+Therefore, Age and relevance continue to dominate the mammogram debate.
+Mammograms are a key way to diagnose Breast Cancer.
+The essential “Facts About Breast Cancer“ always include mammograms.
+Mammograms have been an important theme and have been promoted during Breast Cancer Awareness Month.

 But for many women both young and old – the question regarding the importance of Mammograms continues to be dusted off.

 The American Cancer Society has long reported a need for routine mammograms to start at age 40.
 Then mammograms continue every 1 or 2 years following.

-Recently, a federally-appointed advisory panel decided to set it own standard.
-Their recommendations point to the need of mammograms only being done under the age of 50.
+Recently, a federally-appointed advisory panel decided to set its own standard.
+Their recommendations point to the need for mammograms only being done under the age of 50.
 This is a huge difference when compared to the previous recommendation age of 40.
 This just adds to the mammogram debate.

 The panel also reported a lack of importance of Self Breast Exams.

-The reaction to the guidelines has been primarily with met with anger.
-Although several medical providers and patients understand the change in guidelines – the mainstream of both remain quite upset.
+The reaction to the guidelines has been primarily met with anger.
+Although several medical providers and patients understand the change in guidelines – the mainstream of both remains quite upset.

 Concern regarding federal coverage of these procedures when done earlier than age 50 has been brought into question.
 It is also unknown if any private insurances will change its policy to match the guidelines set forth.